DerekStrickland/katacoda-scenarios/consul-hcs-azure/finish.md

 In this hands-on lab, you:

 - Configured a development environment to manage HashiCorp Consul Service on Azure.
-- Connected your HCS datacenter to an AKS cluster.
+- Secured communications between your HCS datacenter and your AKS cluster.
 - Deployed a demo application to AKS.
 - Deployed an Ingress Gateway to HCS to enable external traffic to your application.